All Episodes

 The backbone of this country is an enemy.

-I'm gonna tell you straight, one of the reasons that the Democrats despise Walmart is because they outperform what liberals want to do with their social programs.
+I'm going to tell you straight, one of the reasons that the Democrats despise Walmart is because they outperform what liberals want to do with their social programs.

 That Walmart is a threat.

-Walmart, the unemployment rate, the the growing revenue to the treasury from tax cuts, all of that threatens liberal orthodoxy.
+Walmart, the unemployment rate, the growing revenue to the Treasury from tax cuts, all of that threatens liberal orthodoxy.

 And they can't stand, they can't run the risk that liberal orthodoxy is going to be discredited.

-But you people everywhere else, you may as well start finding the next soup line because you're gonna be in one before you know it, because Bush and crowd don't care about you.
+But you people everywhere else, you may as well start finding the next soup line because you're going to be in one before you know it because Bush and crowd don't care about you.

 Yes, it does.